j50n/deno-proc/README.md

 Documentation is at
 [https://j50n.github.io/deno-proc/](https://j50n.github.io/deno-proc/).

-To use the new API:
+To use the new library:

 ```typescript
 import * as proc from "http://deno.land/x/proc/mod3.ts";
 ```

-The new API is stabilizing and the code is working.
+The new library is stabilizing and the code is working.
 New features and tests are being added regularly.
 Changes to existing features are settling down.
 The documentation is still a work in progress.

 ## The Old Stuff

-The documentation for the legacy API is available at [Legacy Documentation](./legacy/README.md).
+The documentation for the legacy library is available at [Legacy Documentation](./legacy/README.md).

-TO use the old API:
+TO use the old library:

 ```typescript
 import * as proc from "https://deno.land/x/proc/mod.ts";
 ```

-The old API was built on `Deno.run()` which is now deprecated and scheduled to be removed in Deno 2.0.
+The old library was built on `Deno.run()` which is now deprecated and scheduled to be removed in Deno 2.0.
 There were other reasons to start over from scratch, but this was the primary reason everything changed.